jotaen/klog/Specification.md

 > Examples: `1h`, `5m`, `4h12m`, `-8h30m`

-*Durations* contain an amount of hours and/or an amount of minutes.
+*Durations* MUST contain an amount of hours and/or an amount of minutes.
 (So they MUST either contain one of these two or both.)
 The hour part MUST be written first.

-The hour part MUST be an “integer” which MUST be immediately followed by the character `h`.
+The hour part MUST be an “integer” which MUST be followed by the character `h`.
 It MAY be `0h`.
 It MAY be greater than `24h`,
 e.g. `50h`.
 If the hour part is missing, a value of `0h` is assumed.

-The minute part MUST be an “integer” which MUST be immediately followed by the character `m`.
+The minute part MUST be an “integer” which MUST be followed by the character `m`.
 It MAY be `0m`.
 When the hour part is present, the minute part MUST NOT be greater than `59m`,